tarwn/lessthandot-hugo/blogs/content/posts/2009-06-26-can-t-depend-on-sp_depends-try-using-sp_.md

 A while back in the [What is deferred name resolution and why do you need to care?][1] blogpost I showed you that sp_depens is not reliable because you can create procedures that reference objects that have not been created yet.

-You can use sp_refreshsqlmodule to help &#8216;fix' that
+You can use sp_refreshsqlmodule to help 'fix' that

 let's take a look at how that works